 \section{Abstract}

 Paths $P_1,\ldots,P_k$ in a graph $G=(V,E)$ are said to be mutually induced if for any $1\leq i<j \leq k$, $P_i$ and $P_j$ have neither common vertices nor adjacent vertices (except perhaps their end-vertices).
 The {\sc Induced Disjoint Paths} problem is to test whether a graph $G$ with $k$ pairs of specified vertices $(s_i,t_i)$ contains $k$ mutually induced paths $P_i$ such that $P_i$ connects $s_i$ and $t_i$ for $i=1,\ldots,k$.
-This problem is known to be \NP-complete already for $k=2$, but for $n$-vertex claw-free graphs, Fiala \etal gave an $n^{O(k)}$-time algorithm.
-We improve the latter result by showing that the problem is fixed-parameter tractable for claw-free graphs when parameterized by $k$.
-Several related problems, such as the {\problemIAP} problem, are shown to be fixed-parameter tractable for claw-free graphs as well.
-We also show that an improvement of these results in certain directions is unlikely, for example by observing that the {\sc Induced Disjoint Paths} problem cannot have a polynomial kernel for line graphs (a type of claw-free graphs), unless \NP\ $\subseteq$\ co$\NP/$poly.
+We show that this problem is fixed-parameter tractable for claw-free graphs when parameterized by $k$.
+Several related problems, such as the {\problemIAP} problem, are proven to be fixed-parameter tractable for claw-free graphs as well.
+We show that an improvement of these results in certain directions is unlikely, for example by noting that the {\sc Induced Disjoint Paths} problem cannot have a polynomial kernel for line graphs (a type of claw-free graphs), unless \NP\ $\subseteq$\ co$\NP/$poly.
 Moreover, the problem becomes \NP-complete, even when $k=2$, for the more general class of $K_{1,4}$-free graphs.
-Finally, we show that the $n^{O(k)}$-time algorithm of Fiala \etal for testing whether a claw-free graph contains some $k$-vertex graph $H$ as a topological induced minor is essentially optimal, by proving that this problem is \W[1]-hard even if $G$ and $H$ are line graphs.
+Finally, we show that the $n^{O(k)}$-time algorithm of Fiala \etal for testing whether a claw-free graph contains some $k$-vertex graph $H$ as a topological induced minor is essentially optimal by proving that this problem is \W[1]-hard even if $G$ and $H$ are line graphs.